Costa Rica

 The CAT rates Costa Rica’s climate targets and policies as “Almost sufficient”.
 The “Almost sufficient” rating indicates that while Costa Rica’s climate policies are consistent with the Paris Agreement’s 1.5°C temperature limit, its climate commitments are not, but could be with moderate improvements.

 Costa Rica’s 2030 emissions reduction target of “maximum absolute net emissions of 9.11 MtCO2e incl.
 LULUCF” is rated as “Almost sufficient” when compared to modelled domestic emissions pathways and “1.5°C Paris Agreement compatible” when compared with its fair-share contribution to climate action.
-Costa Rica’s policies are in line to what is needed to limit warming to 1.5°C, but its target need some improvements.
-While Costa Rica’s target meets its fair-share contribution to limiting warming to 1.5°C, it needs external support to implement additional policies and to strengthen its reduction target, in order to get national emissions on a pathway compatible with 1.5°C.
+Given that the target already meets its fair-share contribution to limiting warming to 1.5°C, Costa Rica should receive external support to implement its additional climate policies and further strengthen its reduction target.

 Policies and action